ilaganKimm/dynamic-website-project/README.md

-# Dynamic Website Porject
+# Dynamic Website Project

-It is a ongoing project, a website for a Cafe.
+A website for a Cafe, temporarily I will put all of the files here.